Teacher & Administrator Certification

-The Teach For America Interim Certification Program is a state-approved alternative route to certification open only to teachers accepted by Teach For America (TFA), placed in TFA’s Detroit Region, and who pass the appropriate Michigan Test for Teacher Certification.
-While in the TFA Detroit corps, the University of Michigan School of Education provides corps members with methods seminars, field instruction, and job-embedded professional growth experiences to prepare and support their induction as teachers.
+The Teach For America Interim Certification Program is a state-approved alternate route to certification open only to teachers accepted by Teach For America (TFA), placed in TFA’s Detroit region, and who pass the appropriate Michigan Test for Teacher Certification (MTTC) tests.
+While in the TFA-Detroit corps, the University of Michigan School of Education provides corps members with methods seminars, field instruction, and job-embedded professional growth experiences to prepare and support their induction as teachers.
 According to Michigan legislation, corps members who remain in their placements and our certification program for at least three successful years are eligible for provisional teaching certification.

 Master’s-Level Teacher Certification Options

 An intensive 12-month program that prepares students for teacher certification in grades K-8 in self-contained, multi-subject classrooms and grades 6-8 in subject-specific classrooms.